‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 “We’re looking at several possibilities,” said Matteo Bruni, a Vatican spokesman.

-Sant’Egidio, the lay Catholic association that helped to select the migrants from Lesbos in 2016, said the main criteria had been “vulnerability,” and that the group had been looking specifically for families.
+Sant’Egidio, the lay Catholic association that helped to select the migrants from Lesbos in 2016, said the main criteria had been “vulnerability” and that the group had been looking specifically for families.
 Religion was not a factor.

 According to news accounts at the time, the work to select the migrants stretched to the eve of the pope’s arrival.
 Francis said the idea for the resettlement had surfaced only a week before the trip.